Srbuhi01/Reinforcement-Learning/windy-gridworld/README.md

 Performance improves over episodes, as shown in the learning curve (time steps vs. episodes).

 ## Results
-Q-table converged to an optimal policy in less than 500 episodes.
+ * Q-table converged to an optimal policy in less than 500 episodes.

-The optimal policy successfully guides the agent to the goal with minimal steps.
+ * The optimal policy successfully guides the agent to the goal with minimal steps.

-Cumulative time steps decreased consistently as the agent learned.
+ * Cumulative time steps decreased consistently as the agent learned.

-Final policy example (G = goal):
+ * Final policy example (G = goal):

-## References
-Sutton, R. S., & Barto, A. G. (2018).
-Reinforcement Learning: An Introduction.
-Chapter 6: Temporal-Difference Learning.

-Example 6.5: Windy Gridworld